lilou9221/mcgill_team2_capstone/README.md

 - **Development speed**: Faster iteration when testing different parameters
 - **Resource efficiency**: Reduces CPU and I/O usage for repeated operations
 - **Automatic**: No manual configuration required, works out of the box

+## Memory Optimization

+The pipeline includes memory optimizations to handle large datasets efficiently:

+- **H3 Boundary Generation**: Hexagon boundary geometry is **not** generated during H3 indexing or merging.
+Boundaries are only generated after data is merged and aggregated by hexagon.
+This reduces memory usage by ~99% for large datasets:
+  - **Before optimization**: Would generate boundaries for all points (e.g., 521,217 points)
+  - **After optimization**: Only generates boundaries for aggregated hexagons (e.g., 5,817 hexagons)
+  - **Result**: Prevents memory crashes when processing large areas (100km+ radius)

+- **Automatic**: This optimization is built-in and requires no configuration.
+The pipeline automatically handles boundary generation at the optimal stage.

 ## Output